pedroth/nabladown.js/README.md

  - Remove unnecessary spans, divs, etc.
 1. Stash lazyActions and finalActions before entering a custom block.
 2. Total compatibility between nodejs and browser rendering.
+2. Change some recursions to linear recursions or just loops
 2. Add dialog in images (expanding images in cell phone)
 3. Add multi-line paragraps in lists and footnotes
 3. Add multiple types of indentations in lists